Brutespray is a Python script that provides a combination of both port scanning and automated brute force attacks against scanned services.

 - Once the attack is successful username and password will be saved in the brute spray-output folder as output.

 - Always recommended to use a strong password as per policy.

 - Password changing policy should be 15 to 30 days will be a good practice.

 - Password lockout policy is a good one to stop brute force attacks (After 5 failure attempts account will be locked).

-- The integration of business-critical asset to SIEM( security incident & Event Management) will detect these kinds of attacks as soon as possible.
+- The integration of business-critical assets to SIEM( security incident & Event Management) will detect these kinds of attacks as soon as possible.